NormandaleWells/CSn/Guiding-principles.md

 See [references](References.md).)
-I often wonder how many off-by-one errors are caused by programmers improperly translating a book's 1-based array pseudocode into their 0-based language of choice.
+I often wonder how many off-by-one errors are caused by programmers improperly translating a book's 1-based array pseudocode into their 0-based implementation language.

 Furthermore, 0-based array indexing invites (properly, IMNSHO) the use of [half-open ranges](CS1/Half-open-ranges.md),